hydrocoast/julia_training/README.md

 You can make figures and animations like the following one.
 <img src="https://github.com/hydrocoast/julia_training/blob/master/ConAdvEq.gif" width="640">
 In the branch `master` the figures are generated using the Plots.jl package.
-The PyPlot.jl and GMT.jl package are also available by `git checkout pyplot` and `git checkout gmt`.
+The PyPlot.jl and GMT.jl packages are also available by `git checkout pyplot` and `git checkout gmt`.
 Please contact the author if you find a bug.

 # Requirements